-Getting along, accepting others, dealing with adversity, and managing time independently…these are all useful for the future.
+Getting along, accepting others, dealing with adversity, and managing time independently… are all useful for the future.

 In the real world, we don’t get paid for an A. We don’t get paid for participating in three different soccer leagues.
 We certainly don’t get paid for hours on end of video games and posting on social media.

-In reality, we get paid for effort.
-For teens, with few marketable skills, they quickly learn that work will reward those who put for effort.
+In reality, we get paid for the effort.
+For teens, with few marketable skills, quickly learn that work will reward those who put in effort.
 And if there is no effort, they will go home.
-They don’t get to keep playing, if there is no effort.
-They don’t get the goodies at the end of the day, if there is no effort.
+They don’t get to keep playing if there is no effort.
+They don’t get the goodies at the end of the day if there is no effort.